 Challenge: Cargo Protruding from Vehicle

 A vehicle equipped with an advanced driver assistance system (ADAS) is driving down a road at 20 mph.
 Directly ahead, a large pick-up truck stops abruptly.
 Its bed is filled with lumber, much of which is jutting out the back and into the lane.
 If the driver of an ADAS vehicle isn’t paying attention, this is a potentially fatal scenario.
 As the distance between the two vehicles quickly shrinks, the ADAS vehicle’s domain controller must make a series of critical assessments to identify the object and avoid a collision.
-However, this is dependant on its perception system’s ability to detect the lumber.
+However, this is dependent on its perception system’s ability to detect the lumber.
 Numerous factors can negatively impact whether or not a detection takes place, including adverse lighting, weather, and road conditions.

 How Current Solutions Fall Short